 5. Surface Finishing and Post-Processing

-CNC parts aren’t always “finished” when they leave the factory.
-If your part requires polishing, anodizing, painting, sandblasting, or laser marking, these steps can add to the overall cost.
+CNC parts are not always ready for final use immediately after machining.
+If your part requires deburring, polishing, anodizing, plating, painting, sandblasting, passivation, or laser marking, these steps can add cost and lead time.

 6. Lead Time/Rush Orders